datalad/datalad-ukbiobank/README.md

 `ukbfetch` utility is replaced by a shim that obtains the relevant files from where they have been downloaded to.
 An example script is provided at `tools/ukbfetch_surrogate.sh`.

+## Use on non-UNIX-like operating systems

+This code relies on a number of POSIX filesystem features that may make it somewhat hard to get working on Windows.
+Contributions to port this extension to non-POSIX platforms are welcome, but presently this is not supported.

 ## Support